greymd/ewscli/README.md

 Password Again:
 Credential is stored in macOS Keychain
-Configure is stored in /Users/user/.config/ewscli/config
+Configure is stored in /Users/user/.config/ewscli/config exchange.example.com is not trusted by ewscli on JVM.
+Trust it ? [y/n]: y

 ## List folders
 $ ewscli mail describe-folders | jq -r .displayName